Joe Ham

-Joseph Ham (born 20 June 1991) is a Scottish professional boxer.
+Joseph Ham (born 20 June 1991) is a Scottish former professional boxer.
 As an amateur, he competed at the 2013 World Championships, as well as two European Championships and two Commonwealth Games.

 Early years

 Born and raised in the Gorbals, Ham began boxing at the age of 12 as a way to get fit and lose weight, initially joining Dennistoun McNair ABC.
 He followed the advice of his father, also named Joseph, who was a former boxer himself.
 Just a year later he won the Scottish national championship, his first at the youth level.
 After turning 18 he started training at Hayfield ABC in the Gorbals.

 Ham won a total of ten Scottish championships, and was a two-time British champion as well.
 Following his round of 16 loss to Sakaria Lukas at the 2010 Commonwealth Games, he collapsed in his training room and required medical assistance.
 The following year he won a gold medal at the 2011 GB Amateur Boxing Championships in London, defeating 2010 Commonwealth gold medallist Sean McGoldrick in the final.
 In March 2014 he won his fifth consecutive Scottish national title at the senior level, securing his spot at the 2014 Commonwealth Games in his hometown.
 At the Games, Ham defeated Nadir Nadir of Pakistan in the round of 16 before getting knocked out in the quarterfinals by longtime rival Qais Ashfaq.